nilsec/mtrack/README.md

 1. See mtrack/docker/mtrack/Dockerfile for requirements, package version numbers and installation instructions.

-2. Once all requirements all fulfilled build an install with:
+2. Once all requirements are fulfilled install with:
     ```
     python setup.py install
     ```